 The Sri Lankan government has been investing in the country’s aviation infrastructure to support the industry’s growth.
 This includes expanding and upgrading existing airports and building new airports in underserved regions of the country.

 The aviation industry in Sri Lanka has also been focused on adopting sustainable practices to reduce its environmental impact.
 This includes reducing carbon emissions, implementing waste management programs, and promoting renewable energy sources.
-Sri Lanka has also been working to improve the safety and security of its aviation industry through increased training and regulation.
+Sri Lanka is working to make its aviation industry safer.
+They are doing this by increasing training and regulations.

-Overall, the aviation industry in Sri Lanka is poised for continued growth and development, with a focus on sustainability and safety.
+The aviation industry in Sri Lanka is set for growth and development.
+It will focus on safety and sustainability.

 National Policies on Sustainable Aviation